Skip to main content

 4. Follow the instructions and confirm to cancel your monthly subscription

-5. You will receive a confirmation email to notify your monthly subscription has been cancelled successfully
+5. You will receive a confirmation email to notify your monthly subscription has been canceled successfully

 Return to top